MinaYimam/Java_Auto_Grader_11/Lab 11 Questions.md

 keys.next();   // move to first row of the result set int id = keys.getInt(1);   // get value from first column

-// Either use the ticket object's setTicketID(id); method
+// use the ticket object's setTicketID(id); method to set the ticket's ID value.
-// or create a new Ticket using your new constructor from part 2.
 ```

 Note that several tests will fail if the Ticket object's ID is not set.